sugarfins/-folio/_portfolio/1_project.markdown

 ---

-# Localizing in the Godot game engine - 'Evol' and the Challenges of JSON files
+## Localizing in the Godot game engine - 'Evol' and the challenges of JSON files

 ### Introduction

 For my final project for my Software and Games Localization course, two of my colleagues and I worked together and chose to try something new and localize a game in an engine we did not learn about in class.

 ### Background - The Godot Engine and Evol

 <div class="img_row">
   <img class="col three" src="/img/godot_01.png">